 We find that too often manuals of this nature utilize terms such as Bylaws, Rules, Regulations, Policies, Procedures and the like without first defining them clearly and understandably.
-Moreover, they are often used virtually interchangeably, almost as synonymous for one another.
+Moreover, they are often used virtually interchangeably, causing confusion.

 In an effort to avoid the confusion and misunderstandings which logically and inevitably follow from such loose practices, the Board of Assessors (BOA) has developed and hereby adopts the following essential terms-as hereinafter defined-for use both exclusively and consistently herein.